Cloud agnostic cloudSwXtch Install

 WHAT TO EXPECT

 In this article, users will learn how to install a cloudSwXtch instance on an existing Linux Ubuntu 24.04 virtual machine.
-This install process can be used on any cloud but requires a license file from swXtch.io.
-For more information about VM prerequisites, please see the cloudSwXtch System Requirements
+This installation procedure can be used on any cloud.
+As with any BYOL deployment, it requires a license file from swXtch.io.
+For more information about VM prerequisites, please see the cloudSwXtch System Requirements.

 Prerequisites